iqhive/runtime.link/Readme.md

 still in an exploration state with a goal to provide a simple way to optimise the runtime linkers.

-    * cpu - representations of standard CPU architectures and their instruction sets.
+    * bin - binary bit-level encoding representations (including CPU binary formats).
     * jit - compile safe yet dynamic functions at runtime.

 ## Data Representation